 You have tried the breathing exercises.
 You have decluttered the apps, named your emotions, and even delegated something for once.
 But the pressure keeps returning.
-It may change shape, soften temporarily, or shift to another area of life, but it still hums beneath the surface.
+It may change shape, soften temporarily, or shift to another area of life, but it still hums beneath the surface in busy London life.

 This is not failure.
 It is a sign.
 A clear and intelligent one.
 Your emotional capacity does not need managing.
 It needs rebuilding.